 Debts owed to the IRS come in many shapes and sizes.
-The most common of all of debts owed to the IRS is back, or unpaid, income taxes.
-Now that more people freelance full time or moonlight part time, back taxes are a bigger issue than ever.
+The most common type of debt people owe to the IRS is back taxes in the form of unpaid income taxes.
+Now that more people freelance full time or moonlight part-time, back taxes are a bigger issue than ever.

 Tax Debt: Bankruptcy and the Automatic Stay

 Most IRS collections start with a notice of past-due taxes.
-Then, every few months, the IRS sends another letter which was slightly more threatening than the last one.
-Eventually, these threatening letters become legal notices which sometimes involve filing a lien, seizing a bank account, or garnishing wages.
-The Automatic Stay acts as a “pause” button and prevents creditors from contacting you to collect their debts.
-As soon as you file your voluntary petition, the Automatic Stay usually takes effect.
-When that happens, IRS agents cannot even send you a letter about your back taxes.
+Then, every few months, the IRS sends another letter.
+Each is slightly more threatening than the last.
+Eventually, these letters become legal notices.
+They also sometimes involve filing a lien, seizing a bank account, or garnishing wages.
+The automatic stay acts as a pause button.

+It prevents creditors from contacting you to collect their debts.
+As soon as you file your voluntary petition, the automatic stay usually takes effect.
+When that happens, creditors can't even send you a letter about your debt.
 They are forbidden from trying to collect the debt.

-The Automatic Stay is a powerful tool for protecting individuals.
-And, although the Stay prevents creditors from contacting you, it does not prevent you from beginning conversations with their creditors.
-So, if you negotiate with your creditors during bankruptcy, you are in control.↑ Back to top
+Creditors who violate the stay can face serious consequences.
+And, although the stay prevents creditors from contacting you, it does not prevent you from beginning conversations with them.
+This puts you in control of negotiations with your creditors during bankruptcy.

 All these rules apply to the bankruptcy process as well.
-If you have past due tax debt, things will be a little different.
+If you have past-due tax debt, things will be a little different.

-Filing: On your paperwork, you will list the debt as priority unsecured debt in Part 1 of Schedule E/F.
+Filing: On your paperwork, you will list the tax debt as priority unsecured debt in Part 1 of Schedule E/F.

 What Determines Whether Your Taxes Can Be Erased?